aergoio/guide/source/smart-contracts/lua/reference.md

 ### div(x, y) (same as x / y)
 Divide two big numbers and return bignum
 ### pow(x, y) (same as x ^ y)
-Power of two big numbers and return bignum
+Power of two big numbers and return bignum. not permitted negative value to y
 ### divmod(x, y)
 Returns a pair of big numbers consisting of their quotient and remainder
 ### powmod(x, y, m)
-Return the bignum remainder after pow(bignum x,bignum y) is divided by bignum m
+Return the bignum remainder after pow(bignum x,bignum y) is divided by bignum m. not permitted negative value to y
 ``` lua
 function factorial(n,f)
  for i=2,n do f=f*i end